GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult.
+There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?

-~ Tony Hoare
+~ Martin Fowler
 <pre>

 </pre>